Bile Duct Cancer (Cholangiocarcinoma) Library

 When food is being digested, bile stored in the gallbladder is released and passes through the cystic duct to the common bile duct and into the small intestine.

 Types of bile duct cancer

 There are two types of bile duct cancer:

 - Intrahepatic bile duct cancer: This type of cancer forms in the bile ducts inside the liver.
 Only a small number of bile duct cancers are intrahepatic.
 Intrahepatic bile duct cancers are also called intrahepatic cholangiocarcinomas.

 - Extrahepatic bile duct cancer: This type of cancer forms in the bile ducts outside the liver.
-The extrahepatic bile duct is made up of the hilum region and the distal region.
-Cancer can form in either region:
+The two types of extrahepatic bile duct cancer are perihilar bile duct cancer and distal bile duct cancer:

-- Perihilar bile duct cancer: This type of cancer is found in the hilum region, the area where the right and left bile ducts exit the liver and join to form the common hepatic duct.
+- Perihilar bile duct cancer: This type of cancer is found in the area where the right and left bile ducts exit the liver and join to form the common hepatic duct.
 Perihilar bile duct cancer is also called a Klatskin tumor or perihilar cholangiocarcinoma.

-- Distal bile duct cancer: This type of cancer is found in the distal region.
-The distal region is made up of the common bile duct which passes through the pancreas and ends in the small intestine.
+- Distal bile duct cancer: This type of cancer is found in the area where the ducts from the liver and gallbladder join to form the common bile duct.
+The common bile duct passes through the pancreas and ends in the small intestine.
 Distal bile duct cancer is also called extrahepatic cholangiocarcinoma.

 These and other signs and symptoms may be caused by bile duct cancer or by other conditions.
 Check with your doctor if you have any of the following:

 - jaundice (yellowing of the skin or whites of the eyes)